Types of Degrees Dental Hygiene/Hygienist Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of dental hygiene majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Dental Hygiene appeals to people across the globe.
+Americans aren’t the only ones with an interest in Dental Hygiene.
 About 1.0% of those with this major are international students.

 How Much Do Dental Hygiene/Hygienist Majors Make?